 Similarly, any embedded controller will switch off or reset when there is a power disruption.
 Embedded controllers are found everywhere – in conveyors, lifts, testing and monitoring equipment, and payment systems.

-How do traditional UPS systems work?
+How do traditional Uninterruptible Power Supply Systems work?

 Traditional UPS generally uses lead-acid battery technology.
 While this equipment is superb in terms of its ability to immediately kick in before any changes in supply or voltage disrupt sensitive equipment, it is not without its drawbacks.
 UPS is effectively a sunk cost, operating only during a power disruption event, which thankfully in the UK is relatively rare.
 When not operating, traditional UPS continues to contribute to energy bills and potentially carbon emissions as it needs to partially discharge and recharge in order to monitor incoming power from the grid.

-How does a Powerstar UPS work?
+How do Powerstar UPS Systems work?

 Powerstar UPS solutions are a combination of a highly sophisticated Battery Energy Storage System (BESS) and a control system.
 It features ultra-fast switching which is able to connect the battery to your site supply in less than 10ms and thus protect all equipment from power disruptions.